 The design of the facility encourages curiosity and engages passersby.
 The exterior corrugated siding is the same color as the existing boiler but is detailed to catch the eye and make evident the process and material movement happening inside.
-Use of transparency engages visitors and thoughtful use of color coding helps to clarify the role of each piece of equipment.

 Net Zero in 2013

 Firing up the biomass boiler was the lynchpin project prior to Colby’s declaration of carbon neutrality in April 2013.